 - The doctors and coaches lied about your child’s condition.
 Most coaches, doctors and administrators do the right thing when it comes to student athletes – especially when it comes to brain injuries and concussions.
-If, however, the coach pushes an athlete to keep playing even after a serious head injury, fails to send your child to be checked over by a medical professional (or fails to insist that you bring your child to the doctor), or ignores any regulations put forth by the State of Ohio for treating and reporting injuries, you may be able to make a claim for compensation.
+If, however, the coach pushes an athlete to keep playing even after a serious head injury, fails to send your child to be checked over by a medical professional (or fails to insist that you bring your child to the doctor), or ignores any regulations put forth by the state of Ohio for treating and reporting injuries, you may be able to make a claim for compensation.

 - The playing field is a mess.
-Schools have a responsibility to keep their grounds safe for the students, and that includes the sports fields, the gyms, or any other areas used for training.
-If the ground is unsafe, and the student breaks a leg, hits his or her head, or sustains an injury for any reason, you may be able to file a premises liability lawsuit against the school and/or the company which handles the maintenance and repair of school grounds.
+Schools have a responsibility to keep their grounds safe for the students, and that includes the sports fields, the gyms or any other areas used for training.
+If the ground is unsafe, and the student breaks a leg, hits his or her head, or sustains an injury for any reason, you may be able to file a premises liability lawsuit against the school and/or the company that handles the maintenance and repair of school grounds.

 - The waiver is unfair, illegal or overly vague.
 Make sure to have the consent form read by a skilled Ohio injury lawyer.
 It is possible that the waiver itself will not hold up in court.

 Student athletes are under immense pressure: from their teachers, from their friends, from their families and, mostly, from themselves.
 Their dedication to their teams and the sports they play is admirable – but it can also be dangerous.
-When a student athlete suffers a traumatic brain injury, multiple concussions, or other types of head trauma, he or she may develop CTE later on.
+When a student athlete suffers a traumatic brain injury, multiple concussions or other types of head trauma, he or she may develop CTE later on.

 At Crandall & Pera Law, we fight for the rights and the futures of high school and college athletes throughout Ohio.
 We ensure that your loved ones are protected, and advocate aggressively on their behalf in courtrooms and in boardrooms.
-If your child sustained a brain or spinal cord injury, broken bones, permanent disfigurement or other trauma, or has developed the signs of CTE, our injury lawyers are here to help.
+If your child sustained a brain or spinal cord injury, broken bones, permanent disfigurement or another trauma, or has developed the signs of CTE, our injury lawyers are here to help.

 - Aaron Hernandez: “One of the most Advanced Cases” of CTE Researchers Have Ever Seen